LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

   - Additional requirements will be listed on registration forms

 ### 2.3 Minimum Requirements
-- Each division will host a maximum of 7 teams
-- The league will proceed if at least 5 teams register for each division
+- The league will proceed if at least 5 teams register.
 - If fewer than 5 teams register for any division by the deadline:
   - A pre-season exhibition period will be held to attract more teams from free agents (maximum 1 week)
   - Staff may adjust division structure or game settings based on registration numbers
 - If a team drops out mid-season:
+  - For divisions using round-robin season format:
     - All previous matches involving that team will be voided and removed from standings calculations
     - All future scheduled matches will be canceled
     - This ensures fairness if some teams have played the departing team while others have not
+  - For divisions using Swiss system season format:
+    - All previous matches involving that team will stand.
+    - The disbanded team will be removed from future pairings.
+    - This ensures teams which have won a previous match against a disbanded team are not penalized.
+    - For teams paired with the disbanded team which have not completed their match yet, the team will be credited with a match win with a score of 0-0 as if they had played the team.

 ## 3. Division Structure

 ### 3.1 Division Types
-Season 2 will feature three divisions based on skill level.
-The league may operate with two (or four) divisions if registration numbers require it.
+Season 2 will feature 1-3 divisions based on skill level.

 #### 3.1.1 World Cup Division
 - Top-tier competitive play
 - Previous season's highest performers
-- Strictest roster regulations
+- Strictest roster regulations.

 #### 3.1.2 Triwizard Cup Division
 - Semi-pro level competitive play
 - Balanced skill level
-- Moderate roster regulations
+- Moderate roster regulations.

 #### 3.1.3 House Cup Division
 - Entry-pro level competitive play
 - Developmental focus, welcoming to new players
-- Most flexible roster regulations
+- Most relaxed roster regulations.

 ### 3.2 Division Assignment
+- Teams will be assigned to divisions based on previous performance and estimated roster skill level based on player/role MMR at the time of initial roster submission.
+Significant roster changes after registration close may trigger a Staff-led reassessment of division placement to preserve competitive balance.:
-- Teams from Season 1 will be assigned to divisions based on their previous standings
+- - Existing teams retaining most of their players from Season 1 will be assigned to divisions based on their previous standings.
+- - Existing teams with at least half of the roster being new to the team will be assigned based on a combination of the team's previous standings and the estimated skill level (based on player/role MMR) of that team's roster.
-- New teams will be evaluated and placed by Staff
+- - New teams will be assigned based on the estimated skill level (based on player/role MMR) of that team's roster.
-   - If a new team consists of players who participated in previous seasons, their past rankings and performance will be considered in division placement
-- Teams may request specific division placement with justification submitted during registration
+- Teams will rank their division assignment preference from most desired to least desired division during team registration.
 - If more teams request placement in a division than available slots:
-   - Priority given based on previous season's final standings
+   - Priority given based on previous season's final standings.
-   - Staff may organize a brief pre-season qualification tournament during the registration period
+   - Staff may organize a brief pre-season qualification tournament during the registration period.
-   - Staff evaluation will consider point differentials, head-to-head records, and roster stability
+   - Staff evaluation will consider point differentials, head-to-head records, and roster stability.
-- Teams may decline to participate if not placed in their preferred division, but must notify Staff within 24 hours of placement notification to allow for adjustments
+- Teams may decline to participate if not placed in their preferred division, but must notify Staff within 24 hours of placement notification to allow for adjustments.

 #### 3.2.1 Division Size and Distribution
 - World Cup Division will always maintain exactly 7 teams when possible
 - Division distribution based on total team registrations:
-  - 14-15 teams: Two divisions of 7 and 8 teams
+  - 5-13 teams: One division consisting of all registered teams.
+  - 14-20 teams: World Cup (7 teams), Triwizard Cup (remainder)
-  - 16-20 teams: World Cup (7 teams), Triwizard Cup (remainder up to 9 teams), House Cup (remainder)
+  - 21+ teams: World Cup (7 teams), Triwizard Cup (7 teams), House Cup (remainder)
-  - 21+ teams: Staff may create an additional division or move excess players to the Free Agent Pool
 - If more than 21 teams register, Free Agent Pool usage rules may be updated to accommodate new player entry during the season

-- If fewer than 14 teams register, Staff will restructure to two divisions with World Cup maintaining 7 teams when possible
+#### 3.2.2 Division Season Format
+- By default, divisions which start the season with 7 teams or fewer will play the season under the round-robin format rules, with all teams in the division playing each other team once.
+- The lowest division will start the season under the Swiss system format rules, with teams in the division being paired each week based on current season standings.

 ### 3.3 Team Leadership Structure
 - Team ownership and branding rights belong exclusively to the team Captain
+  - Team branding rights for S1 teams are understood to belong to the listed captain of the team at the end of S1.
   - Established team branding from previous seasons has protected status and cannot be used by new teams without explicit authorization from the original Captain
   - A Captain may transfer branding rights to a new Captain at their discretion
 - Team members may request a Captain change through the following process: